Portuguese conquest of Goa: Defence of Goa

-With the city now firmly in Portuguese hands, on December 1, 1510 Albuquerque resumed its administration and organizing its defence.
+With the city now firmly in Portuguese hands, on 1 December 1510 Albuquerque resumed its administration and organizing its defence.
 The old castle was rebuilt in European fashion, under the supervision of architect Thomaz Fernandez, with 20 Portuguese stonemasons and many paid local labourers at his disposal.
-It was garrisoned with 400 Portuguese soldiers, while a corps of 80 mounted crossbowmen served as watchmen and gateguards of the city, commanded by the captain of Goa Rodrigo Rabelo, who received a bodyguard of 20 halberdiers.
+It was garrisoned with 400 Portuguese soldiers, while a corps of 80 mounted crossbowmen served as watchmen and gateguards of the city, commanded by the captain of Goa, Rodrigo Rabelo, who received a bodyguard of 20 halberdiers.
 Francisco Pantoja was nominated alcaide-mor (chief magistrate) of the city.
 A riverguard was also created, with two tall ships, a galley, a galleot, and two brigantines.

 Timoji regained his post as tanadar-mor but his lowly caste as well as his mistreatment of underlings caused tensions within the Hindu society, and so he was replaced with his rival Melrao (Madhavrav), who had at his disposal 5,000 men to assist with the defence.

 With an effective defensive system in place, Diogo Mendes de Vasconcelos requested the governor's permission to proceed to Malacca, which Albuquerque refused.
 Vasconcelos then mutinied and tried to sail without permission, for which he was arrested and his pilots hanged.
 Albuquerque personally assumed the command of the expedition and in February 1511 left Goa towards Malacca.

 For the duration of the following year, the city would come under siege by the reorganized forces of general Pulad Khan, who once again overwhelmed the Portuguese with greater numbers, constructed a bridge and a fortress at Benastarim, and occupied the island of Goa, but he failed to take the city proper.
 Pulad Khan was replaced with Rassul Khan, under the suspicion of embezzling funds, but he was likewise unable to recapture the city.

 During this time the defenders were forced to spend night and day keeping watch with arms at hand at all times, but suffered from a grave shortage of supplies within the city walls as the monsoon rains settled in; many defected to the enemy field, but in this dire moment, João Machado returned to his beleaguered comrades, which greatly raised the morale among the Portuguese.
 Furthermore, João Machado brought with him knowledge on the fighting tactics of the Indians, which he taught the Portuguese how to counter:

-In October 1512 Albuquerque returned from Malacca at the head of 20 ships and 2,500 men in reinforcements; numbering now about 3,000 soldiers, the time was to pass on the offensive and secure Goa in definite.
+In October 1512 Albuquerque returned from Malacca at the head of 20 ships and 2,500 men as reinforcements.
+With his force now numbering about 3,000 soldiers, it was time to pass on the offensive and secure Goa permanently.